 Songs from Garlin’s first five albums gained her recognition at folk festivals around the country, including the Newport Folk Festival where show won first place in the Talent Search.
 She went on to record a live album at the historic Freight and Salvage in Berkeley while performing at similar venues around the country.
 Garlin’s momentum on the road allowed her to tour as far as Sweden and Scotland where she performed in the Edinburgh Fringe Festival in her mother’s homeland.
 Her songs aired on NPR’s Democracy Now!, Click and Clack’s Car Talk and were featured in documentary films such as "Fuel" and "A Womb of Their Own."

-Recently, Garlin has been composing original songs for musicals at the New Conservatory Theater Company in San Francisco.
-She also co-writes songs with community members including youth songwriters at Sunset Youth Services, an agency that supports i-risk youth in San Francisco.
+Garlin also co-writes songs with community members including youth songwriters at Sunset Youth Services, an agency that supports in-risk youth in San Francisco.

 Garlin lives in San Francisco with her wife and three kids.